 Chicken strips are a crowd pleaser in our house.

 Whatever fish you choose to cook, it likely has high levels of Omega-3 fatty acids.

 Fish also contain iodine, which is one of the widespread deficiencies that people don’t realize they have.

 Things like brown rice, wild rice, quinoa, millet, bulgur wheat, and whole oats or oatmeal are the more common whole grains.

 Cooking oils can be a good source of them, or they can be seriously unhealthy.
-We recommend:

-It’s an antioxidant superhero, contains plenty of healthy fatty acids, and has a nice dose of Vitamin E and Vitamin K too.
+It’s an antioxidant superhero, contains plenty of healthy fatty acids, and has a nice dose of Vitamin E and Vitamin K, too.

-Extra virgin olive oil soothes inflammation and may help lower cholesterol, both of which play significant roles in cardiovascular problems.
+Extra virgin olive oil soothes inflammation and may help lower bad cholesterol, both of which play significant roles in cardiovascular problems.

 It’s higher in Omega-6 than Omega-3 fatty acids, but we need the 6s too!